jb-alvarado/mailpeter/README.md

 # mailpeter

-Simple mailer and API for contact forms.
+Simple CLI mailer and HTTP API for contact forms.

-**Warning: This project is in a very early stage, do not use it in production!**
+**The project is still at an early stage, use it with caution!**

 ## Configuration